DeepakMuralidharan/blog/about.md

 permalink: /about/
 ---

-I'm an Electrical Engineering Masters student at UCLA with an interest in machine learning, artificial intelligence and data mining.
-I'm inspired about the applications of the these concepts in a wide variety of fields such as computer vision, speech recognition and natural language processing.
+I am an Electrical Engineering Masters student at UCLA with an interest in machine learning, artificial intelligence and data mining.
+I am inspired about the applications of these concepts to a wide variety of fields such as computer vision, speech recognition and natural language processing.

 You can find my LinkedIn profile [here](https://www.linkedin.com/in/muralidharandeepak).